gdttn/cosign-drupal/README.md

 # cosign-drupal
-a module to utilize cosign for drupal logins, updated for drupal 9.x
+a module to utilize cosign for drupal logins, updated for drupal 9 and 10.

 ## status

+Tested on Drupal 9.5 and 10.0.

 This has been tested on one (1) local installation.
-It should be usable anywhere Cosign is required with Drupal 9+ however reviewing the code is highly recommended before use; there could be site-specific code or other bugs.
+It should be usable anywhere Cosign is required with Drupal 9+ however reviewing the code is highly recommended before use; there could be site-specific code or other bugs lurking.

+Bugfix PRs are welcomed.
+I don't need new features, as far as I'm aware this is a dead-end technology and maintained for legacy purposes.

 ## installation